m0dd0/fusion_addin_framework/docs/source/index.rst

 The commandDefinition.tooltip property will alway return an empty string.
 Changes to the attribute will be reflected in the UI though.

+Changing the resourceFolder of an commandDefinition will first become visible If the button got unpinned and pinned again from the toolbar.

 .. toctree::
    :hidden: